-Table 8-107 PRBS Checker Behavior Single Gate Timer
+Table 8-112 PRBS Checker Behavior Single Gate Timer

-Configuration Byte 177 (D7-D0) Description Gated, nnn configured secs.
+Table 8-112 PRBS Checker Benavior Single Gate Timer Configuration 13h:177 (D7-D0) Description Gated, nnn configured secs.
 Since 13h:129.3=0 the control 13h:177.7 is ignored.
-X000 nnny nnn ≠ 000 PRBS Error Counters are gated.
+X00 0 nnn y nnn≠ 000 PRBS Error Counters are gated.
 Whenever PRBS checkers are enabled in 13h:160 or 13h:168, the respective Host or Media single gate timer resets to 0, all error counters for the enable lanes reset to 0 and start accumulating errors.
 When the gate timer expires, the error counters stop counting.
 At this time the module shall be able to present the error information collected within this gating period on Page 14h by using the Selectors 01h-05h (and 11h-15h if supported).
 If 13h:129.4 = 0, real time error information is not updated while gating is in progress.
 The error information will only be available at the end of the gate.
 If 13h:129.4 = 1, real time error information is available by using Page 14h using the Selectors 01h-05h.
-These real time error information will be updated by the module every configure "y" seconds.
+This real time error information will be updated by the module every configure "y" seconds.
 This mode is useful if the gating period is long.
 A host may choose to periodically read the real-time error information during gating and take any necessary action if a bad BER is detected.
 To restart gating, the host toggles the PRBS enable registers 160 and 168.
 Gated, nnn configured secs.
 Since 13h:129.3=0 the control 13h:177.7 is ignored.
-If the Page 13h:129.2 is set, and the host writes a 1 to Bit4 of Byte 177, the gating timer will automatically restart.
-Xx01 nnny nnn≠ 000 This behavior is the same as the above row, except for the behavior when the gate timer expires and exceeds the configured gate time.
+If 13h:129.2 is set, and the host sets 13h:177.4 AutoRestartGating , the gating timer will automatically restart.
+Xx0 1 nnn y nnn ≠ 000 This behavior is the same as the above row, except for the auto restart behavior on gate timer expiry or exceeding the configured gate time.
 Module should support Selectors 11h-15h to use this feature, otherwise error information from the previous gating period will be lost.
-Here at the end of the gate, that is when the gate timer expires and exceeds the configured "nnn" elapsed time, the PRBS error information will be presented in the error information results via Selectors 11h-15h.
+When the gate timer expires and exceeds the configured "nnn" elapsed time, the error information is presented in the error information results via Selectors 11h-15h.
 The current error information will reset, and the gate timer will be reset to 0 and restart accumulating errors for a new gating period.
-The host will have to read the error information from the previous gated time using the error information results Selectors 11h-15h.
+The host must read the error information from the previous gated time using the error information results Selectors 11h-15h.
 Restart gate timer (Bit 5) aka ResetErrorInformation Since 13h:129.3=0 there is only one timer for host and one timer for media lanes and 13h:177.7 is irrelevant.
-X01x nnny nnn ≠ 000 This bit is used to restart the both the single host and media gate timers.
-When Byte177.5 is set to 1b, all the enabled lanes error counters are frozen from the previous state and the gate timers are stopped.
-When Byte177.5 is set to 0b, both the host and media enabled the gate timers are restarted from 0 and the error information are reset, and a new error accumulation gate period is restarted.
-The host may also individually toggle host Byte 160 or media Byte 168 enable bits to restart the gate timer for the host and media lanes independently.
+X0 1 x nnn y nnn≠000 This bit is used to restart both the host timer and the media timer: When Byte177.5 is set, all enabled lanes error counters are frozen and the gate timers are stopped.
+When Byte177.5 is cleared, both the host and media enabled the gate timers are restarted from 0, the error information is reset, and a new error accumulation gate period is restarted.
+The host may also individually toggle enable bits for host lanes (13h:160) or media lanes (13h:168) to restart the relevant gate timer individually.

-8.11.11.3Gated Measurements with Per Lane Gate Timer
+8.12.11.3 Gated Measurements with Per Lane Gate Timer